Skip to Main Content

 • Social and community services

-• Family mediation
+• Family and youth services

-• Parent education
+• Parent education programs

-• Family issues and child advocacy
+• Child and family advocacy

-2. Problem-solve at individual and group levels.
+2. Engage in and facilitate effective problem-solving at individual and group levels.

 4. Demonstrate fundamental knowledge regarding healthy relationships.